 The U.S. State Department requests that churches working with refugees be located within 50 miles of a refugee resettlement office.
 Our Disciples denomination partners with the resettlement agency of Church World Service.
 Their affiliate offices are located in the areas listed here.
-Maps of these refugee resettlement offices and churches within the 50 mile radius are listed here.
+Maps of these refugee resettlement offices are listed here.

 Hussam Alroustom, a Syrian Refugee, fled Syria on March 23rd, 2013.
 After his house was shelled by a missile from the Syrian Army.
 Read his story.

 Churches are now asked to consider helping with at least THREE of the following types of welcoming activities, according to the church’s choice: setting up an apartment for a new refugee or family, providing a contribution for rent, gathering furniture and household items, stocking the pantry with culturally appropriate groceries, meeting the refugee/s at the airport, providing a welcoming meal, accompanying the refugee/s to a medical appointment, teaching basic English or financial literacy education, assisting the refugees to prepare for a job, offering transportation assistance, and creatively “touring” the refugees throughout your neighborhood!
 Click here to download the “Co-Sponsorship” form.

 There are more refugees in the world now than SINCE World War II.
 Please contact Sharon at our Refugee & Immigration Ministries office at email@example.com or 202-957-7826 for more information about refugee engagement options in your area!

 “I was a stranger and you welcomed me…” View a video about Refugee Resettlement.